saitamasahil/skyscraper/README.md

 $ Skyscraper --flags help
 $ Skyscraper --cache help
 ```
 This will give you a description of everything Skyscraper can do if you feel adventurous!
-For a thorough description of all available options, check [here](https://gemba.github.io/skyscraper/CLIHELP/).
+For a thorough description of all available options, check the extensive [command line documentation](https://gemba.github.io/skyscraper/CLIHELP/).

 The most important ones are probably:
 * `-p <PLATFORM>`